ragingbeardo/airdrop-config/README.md

 Each loot configuration can include the following parameters:

-- `icon`: NO TOUCHY, this exists to match default config but you shouldn't need to change this
-- `weaponPresetCount`: number range
+- `weaponPresetCount`: number range of weapons that can be in the drop
-- `armorPresetCount`: number range
+- `armorPresetCount`: number range of armors(helmets/vests) that can appear in the drop
-- `itemCount`: number range
+- `itemCount`: general item amount showing up
-- `weaponCrateCount`: number range
+- `weaponCrateCount`: number range of weapon crates that can be in the drop
-- `itemBlacklist`: blacklist using id
-- `itemTypeWhiteList`: whitelist using id
+- `itemBlacklist`: an ID list of things you don't want showing up
+- `itemTypeWhiteList`: if this list is empty, you will only get items from the weapon, armor, and crate count items
-- `itemLimits`: set limit based on item id
+- `itemLimits`: a numerical limit for a specific ID
-- `itemStackLimits`: set limit based on item id
-- `armorWhiteList`: still trying to figure out the explanation for this one
-- `allowBossItems`: true/false
+- `itemStackLimits`: a numerical range for a specific ID
+- `armorWhiteList`: armorLevelWhitelist: what level of armor can show up (as far as i could tell i think 0 is the same as nothing) [0,1,2,3,4,5,6]
+- `allowBossItems`: I think you can understand this one on your own (haven't tested yet, might still needs id whitelisting to actually show up but can't say for sure)